 Encountering adversity with resilience – how can resilience be strengthened?

 We all face different setbacks throughout our lives.
 We face both small everyday adversities and major life changes and crises.
-For example, right now during the covid-19 pandemic, resilience has been required of us all.
-Covid has required us to adapt to the new and to endure.
+For example now, in times of crisis, resilience is required of us all.
+Adversity required us to adapt to the new and to endure.
 Resilience is thought to have a significant impact on how healthy and well-being we come through these adversities.
 Resilience, therefore, refers to the ability to adapt to and recover from adversity.

 Coping with adversity and life changes can be more successful in some areas of life than in others, for example, doing your work can be successful, but maintaining social relationships is not as successful as before.
 This is a good thing to remember when it comes to our loved ones: coping can be a lot of a challenge even if a person is able to go to work quite well.